wackywendell/tess/README.md

 and documentation.
 On Linux, Mac OS, and Windows (using Cygwin), the compilation and installed can be carried out using GNU Make.

-To begin, the user should review the file "config.mk" in the top level directory, to make sure that the compilation and installation settings are appropriate for their system.
-Typing "make" will then compile the static library, command-line utility, and examples.
-The command-line utility and library will appear within the "src" directory.
+To begin, the user should review the file `config.mk` in the top level directory, to make sure that the compilation and installation settings are appropriate for their system.
+Typing `make` will then compile the static library, command-line utility, and examples.
+The command-line utility and library will appear within the `src` directory.

-Following successful compilation, the library, command-line utility, and documentation can be installed by typing "sudo make install".
-By default, the program files are installed into /usr/local, and it may be necessary to modify your environment variables in order to access the installed files:
+Following successful compilation, the library, command-line utility, and documentation can be installed by typing `sudo make install`.
+By default, the program files are installed into `/usr/local`, and it may be necessary to modify your environment variables in order to access the installed files:

-- to use the command-line utility, the variable PATH should contain /usr/local/bin.
+- to use the command-line utility, the variable PATH should contain `/usr/local/bin`.
-- to access the Voro++ man page, the variable MANPATH should contain /usr/local/man.
+- to access the Voro++ man page, the variable MANPATH should contain `/usr/local/man`.
-- to access the Voro++ header files, code compilation should include the flag '-I/usr/local/include/voro++'.
+- to access the Voro++ header files, code compilation should include the flag `-I/usr/local/include/voro++`.
-- to link to the static library, code compilation should include the flags '-L/usr/local/lib' to tell the linker where to look, and then '-lvoro++' to link to the library.
+- to link to the static library, code compilation should include the flags `-L/usr/local/lib` to tell the linker where to look, and then `-lvoro++` to link to the library.

 The library website contains additional notes on setting environment variables, and many guides are available on the Internet.

-The code can later be uninstalled with "sudo make uninstall".
+The code can later be uninstalled with `sudo make uninstall`.
 It is also possible to use the library and command-line utility without installation by calling the files directly once they have been compiled.
-On systems where the user does not have root privileges to install into /usr/local, the "config.mk" file can be modified to install into the user's home directory by setting PREFIX=$(HOME).
-Voro++ supports parallel compilation by using the "make -j <n>" command where n is the number of threads.
+On systems where the user does not have root privileges to install into `/usr/local`, the `config.mk` file can be modified to install into the user's home directory by setting `PREFIX=$(HOME)`.
+Voro++ supports parallel compilation by using the `make -j <n>` command where n is the number of threads.